 1.2, output minimum or maximum power.

-Do not specify the same pin more than once within a given model.
+Do not assign the same pin number to multiple blocks within a model.

 500 (default) |

 Select the output frequency of the PWM signal.

 Introduced in R2016b